SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - They should be generated in real time, not from samples.
 - Wavetable synthesis can also be combined with different sounds.

-Read the SoundFont® 2.04 specification for information on how to make custom Silicon SF banks for older hardware.
+Read the legacy SF2.04 specification for information on how to make custom Silicon SF banks for older hardware.

-A SiliconSFe specification will be available soon.
+A SiliconSFe specification will be available in the final specification.

 # Section 12: Glossary

-This glossary is broadly the same as the SF2.04 specification's glossary, with these additions and changes:
+This glossary is broadly the same as the glossary in `SFSPEC24.PDF`, with these additions and changes:

 - Articulation - Modulation of available parameters and usage of extra samples to produce expressive musical notes.
 - AWE64 - The successor to the famous AWE32, adding features such as waveguide synthesis.
 Used the EMU8000 synthesizer chip, like the preceding AWE32.
 Available in "Value" or "Gold" versions.